Spring Refresh Sale: 20% off bundles and 15% off mattresses

 The comfort layer uses 3 inches of T&N Adaptive foam, while the transition layer is 2 inches of the same material.
 T&N Adaptive foam is a high-density polyfoam engineered to contour to the sleeper to relieve pressure points without trapping heat.
 An infusion of graphite in the comfort layer pulls heat away from the body, while ceramic gel beads in the transition layer add to the cooling.
 The support core consists of 7 inches of high-density polyfoam crafted to provide an even plane while resisting impressions and sagging.

 A knit cover of a micro polyamide and polyester blend encases the mattress.
 This material is embedded with an antimicrobial protectant that is designed to prevent microbes – including harmful bacteria – from affecting the lifespan of the mattress.
 This cover is breathable so that warm air can dissipate away from the mattress.
+Owners can remove and machine wash the top half of the cover to keep their sleep surface hygienic.

 The Mint comes in one firmness option, which rates at a 6 on the 10-point firmness scale, or a “medium firm” feel.
 Most sleepers will likely find this mid-range firmness comfortable.